wavefrontHQ/docs/pages/doc/proxies_version_history.md

 - Miscellaneous stability improvements

 ## Version 3.21
-- Track point lag (the difference between the current time and the point's timestamp when it arrives at the agent)
+- Track point lag (the difference between the current time and the point's timestamp when it arrives at the proxy)
 - Reduced memory footprint
 - Improved performance with very large requests
 - Improved stability of the internal metrics reporting thread